2large chicken breastssliced in half to make 4 thin pieces

-In a shallow bowl, stir together the flour, 1/2 teaspoon salt, pepper and garlic powder.
+In a shallow bowl, combine ½ cup all purpose flour, ½ teaspoon salt, ½ teaspoon black pepper, and ¼ teaspoon garlic powder.
 Dip each chicken breasts into the flour, coating all sides, and gently shake off any excess flour mixture.

 Add 2 tablespoons of the butter to a large skillet and melt over medium high heat.
 Cook the chicken pieces on both sides until browned (4-5 minutes).
 Remove the chicken from the skillet to a separate plate.

-Reduce the heat to medium.
-Add in white wine and chicken broth.
+Reduce the heat to medium and add ½ cup dry white wine and 1 cup chicken broth to the skillet.
 Scrape off any brown bits from the bottom of the pan.
 Simmer on medium low for 4-5 minutes.

-Reduce the heat to low and stir in the remaining butter, capers, lemon zest, lemon juice and 1/2 teaspoon of Salt.
+Reduce the heat to low and stir in the remaining 2 tablespoons butter, 2 tablespoons drained capers, 1 teaspoon lemon zest, 1 tablespoon lemon juice, and the remaining ½ teaspoon salt.

 Add the chicken back to the pan and coat it with the sauce in the skillet.